 “Inclusivity is a creative as well as a human act” – Pierpaolo Piccioli, Valentino Creative Director

-Valentino Autumn/Winter 2019 season debut at Paris Fashion Week was a show-stopping celebration of diversity, inclusion, and the exaltation of human beings over art.
+Valentino Autumn/Winter 2019 (A/W ’19) season debut at Paris Fashion Week was a show-stopping celebration of diversity, inclusion, and the importance of placing human beings over art.
 As the eight-year creative director for Valentino, Pierpaolo Piccioli’s designs for A/W ’19 seem to imagine a world where people are unbound by borders and are free to express themselves.

-Piccioli’s naming of each piece after its makers is a sentiment at the very heart of our values here at The Storied Life.
-Because we seek to recover the humanity in retail and the curiosity in the creative process through behind-the-scenes brand storytelling.
+Piccioli’s naming of each piece after its makers is a sentiment at the very heart of our values here at The Storied Life, where we seek to recover the humanity in retail and the curiosity in the creative process.

 “Even the most expensive fabrics are just bits of cloth, they can’t be compared with the human endeavor.” – Pierpaolo Piccioli

 Truer words were never spoken.
 Piccioli understands better than most that humans are what makes art special.
 His point underscored the 2,000+ hours of handwork it took to create look 66 alone.
 But we kind of know that couture places extravagant demands on human time, creativity, and ingenuity, right?

 What we are never quite prepared for is the humanity behind fashion.
 We were confronted with this at last Wednesday’s show when post-bow Piccioli called onto the runway a flurry of white-coat-clad artisans who brought his designs to life.
 Imagine the uproarious response to these engineers of fashion finally getting to take a bow as well.
 People being applauded instead of the just the art felt good, righteous, and considerably à propos.